Home

 Educational Experience

 The program notes are another unique feature of the DFT.
-All three movie palaces include short, solid written descriptions of films, and the DFT takes it one step further with full-page handouts that are either a review of the film, or an essay about the film or the director.
+All three movie palaces include short, solidly written descriptions of films in their schedules, and the DFT takes it one step further with full-page handouts that are either a review of the film, or an essay about the film or the director.
 Before a film, these notes explain what the viewer is about to experience.
 If you don't want to risk learning about the film's plot, you can later compare your impressions with those of the writer.

-Wilhelm has done a heroic job of cultivating interest in films that are outside of the mainstream.
-He often introduces special presentations, like a series of films by Japanese director Yasujiro Ozu or a triple bill of campy horror flicks by William Castle.
-Wilhelm also hosts a series of classic American movies on public television.
-Wilhelm's infectious enthusiasm for film can be summed up in this line from World Cinema: "...I get my hopes up every time I go to the movies."
+Elliott has done a heroic job of cultivating interest in films that are outside of the mainstream.
+He often introduces special presentations, like a series of films by Japanese director Yasujiro Ozu; a triple bill of campy horror flicks by William Castle; or a retrospective of films from Poland.
+Elliott's infectious enthusiasm for film can be summed up in this line from World Cinema: "...I get my hopes up every time I go to the movies."

 Next Page: Elegant Showcase